markekraus/PSRAW/docs/Module/about_RedditComment.md

 ## about_RedditComment

 # SHORT DESCRIPTION
-Describes the RedditComment Class
+Describes the RedditComment Class (experimental)

 # LONG DESCRIPTION
 The `RedditComment` class houses a comment returned from the Reddit API.

-The `RedditComment` class is imported automatically when you import the PSRAW module.

 # Constructors
 ## RedditComment()